JMS55/jms55.github.io/content/posts/2025_12_27_solari_bevy_0_18/index.md

 Moving the second visibility test from the spatial sample only to after all resampling was the key change.

 Before permutation sampling, it was ok to not re-test visibility for the temporal sample.
 The light was visible to the pixel last frame, it's probably still visible this frame.
 Same for if the light was not visible last frame.
-When this assumption is wrong, e.g. for moving objects, it just led to a 1-frame lag in shadows that's almost unnoticable - an acceptable tradeoff.
+When this assumption is wrong, e.g. for moving objects, it just led to a 1-frame lag in shadows that's almost unnoticeable - an acceptable tradeoff.

 With permutation sampling, we can no longer trust that the visibility of the temporal sample is correct to reuse.
-The temporal sample now may come from a neighboring pixel, and at shadow pneumbras, the visibility is changing very frequently.
+The temporal sample now may come from a neighboring pixel, and at shadow penumbras, the visibility is changing very frequently.
 It's no longer safe to reuse visibility, even on static scenes - we must retest visibility.

-The best way to test visibility without using extra ray traces is to move it right before shading of the final sample, where incorrect visibility would show up on screen
+The best way to test visibility without using extra ray traces is to move it right before shading of the final sample, where incorrect visibility would show up on screen.

 The second change (not feeding forward the second visibility test to the next frame) is not strictly necessary, but keeps direct lighting unbiased.